carlomilanesi/measures-rs/docs/Tutorial.md

     assert_eq!((mass1 * velocity).variance, computed_variance);
 ```

-The above example shows that when two measures are multiplied or divided, their relative variances are added.
+The above example demonstrates that when two measures are multiplied or divided, their relative variances are added.
 The relative variance is the ratio between the variance and the square of the mean.

 ## How units of measurement and their relationships are defined